hoangsvit/eplus.dev/cm00tjs0f000009l4gh9fdem7.md

 The complete CI/CD pipeline is now configured.
 Test it from end to end.

-1. In the Cloud console, go to **Kubernetes Engine &gt; Gateways,Services & Ingress**.
+1. In the Cloud console, go to **Kubernetes Engine > Gateways,Services & Ingress**.

 There should be a single service called **hello-cloudbuild** in the list.
 It has been created by the continuous delivery build that just ran.

 2. Click on the endpoint for the **hello-cloudbuild** service.
 You should see "Hello World!".
 If there is no endpoint, or if you see a load balancer error, you may have to wait a few minutes for the load balancer to be completely initialized.
 Click **Refresh** to update the page if needed.

 ![App 1 Hello World!](https://cdn.qwiklabs.com/r4XfRZ7CZPMk4Dr8HJ3qHVAZIZDXD%2BwvqiPeA3b5efU%3D align="left")

 3. In Cloud Shell, replace "Hello World" with "Hello Cloud Build", both in the application and in the unit test:

 ```apache